Install Avast Free Antivirus

-Next, avast!
-Free Antivirus Setup reminds you that some personal information is gathered, but it will never be used to identify you, or shared with third parties.
+Next, Avast Free Antivirus Setup reminds you that some personal information is gathered, but it will never be used to identify you, even when shared with third parties.
 Click Continue.

 Installation starts with creating a System Restore point and downloading updates.
 This might take some time.
 Just stand by - after this the program will be installed.